uzh-bf/klicker-uzh/docs/docs/docs/question_pool.md

 title: Question Pool
 ---

-The Question Pool shows all previously created questions.
+The question pool shows all previously created questions.
 The following details and actions are shown for every question:

 1. **Title:** The title of the question.
 2. **Question:** The question for the audience.